 |Long-term use of baby powder can cause cancer and other life-threatening side effects.||The link was first discovered in the ’70s when researchers uncovered talcum particles embedded in ovarian tumors.||Courts found Johnson & Johnson guilty of hiding data linking talcum powder to ovarian cancer.||Knowledge about the controversy is growing, and so are the options for affected families.|

-Talcum is a fine white substance that naturally occurs as a combination of magnesium, silicon, oxygen, and hydrogen.
-Talcum powder is primarily used as a drying agent.
-It can be found in a number of everyday cosmetics, like body and shower products, feminine hygiene formulas and cosmetics.
-Johnson’s Baby Powder is among the most widely used talc products.
+Talcum is a naturally occurring, fine white substance.
+It’s a combination of minerals, such as magnesium, silicon, oxygen, and hydrogen.
+As a powder, talcum is primarily used as a drying agent.
+It can be found in a number of everyday items, like body and shower products, feminine hygiene formulas and women’s cosmetics.
+Johnson’s Baby Powder is among the most widely used talc product on the market.

 Johnson’s Baby Powder is dusted on the genitals of women and babies to absorb moisture, treat diaper rash, mask vaginal odor and reduce chafing in sensitive areas.
 The manufacturer recommends sprinkling it on babies after “every bath and diaper change,” and on your own body “anytime you want skin to feel soft, fresh, and comfortable.”

 Johnson & Johnson (J&J) worked to build talcum’s reputation as a safe and effective hygiene method for decades.
-Family-friendly ads presented the product as “the kindest powder in the world,” perfect for mom, dad and of course, baby.
+Family-friendly ads, sometimes specifically targeted to women of color, presented the product as “the kindest powder in the world,” perfect for mom, dad and of course, baby.
 But the truth isn’t so kind.

-Johnson’s Baby Powder is a major commodity for the sixth-largest consumer health company in the world, but more than 40 years ago, scientific studies linked its main ingredient to cancer.
+Johnson’s Baby Powder is a major commodity for the sixth-largest consumer health company in the world.
+More than 40 years ago, scientific studies linked talcum, its main ingredient, to ovarian cancer.
 Until recently, the data has remained buried under the Baby Powder fortune.
-And because of that, many lifetime users will learn of the risks only after receiving a life-changing cancer diagnosis.
+And because of that, many long-term users will learn of the risks only after receiving a life-changing cancer diagnosis.

 Studies + Science

-Research from the U.S. and Europe shows that extended use of talcum powder carries increased risks.
-More than 20 studies have investigated an association between the cosmetic powder and ovarian cancer.
+Since the 1970s, research from the U.S. and Europe has shown that the extended use of talcum powder may carry an increased risk.
+Over the years, more than 20 studies have investigated an association between the cosmetic powder and ovarian cancer.
 The link, which was first discovered decades ago, prompted European Union officials to prohibit talc-containing products from entering the market.

 In the European Union, talcum is one of more than 1,000 chemicals considered too dangerous for use in human cosmetics.
-Comparatively, the U.S. Food and Drug Administration (FDA) has only taken action on 11 cosmetic substances.
+Comparatively, as of July 2018, the U.S. Food and Drug Administration (FDA) has only taken action on 11 cosmetic substances.